 - TAKEAWAY: It’s got real potential, but it doesn’t beat out the others, especially eHarmony.

 As we’ve gotten feedback on our best Christian dating sites review, one of the comments that keeps coming up is how few people have heard of Marry Well.
-So, naturally, we decided that this month it was time for a Marry Well review.
+To be honest, we hadn’t heard much about it either until we got ready to write our Marry Well review.

 Created by the folks from Boundless and Focus on the Family, Marry Well was designed for those Christians who might be more skeptical of some of other online dating sites.
 Marry Well seeks to walk members through the process in a slightly more community-like environment than they would find from the other online dating sites.

 The idea is to engage members in every step of the process: exploring, dating, engagement, all the way to marriage.
 Members can even give personal references from pastors, family friends, mentors, or parents, if they so choose.
 Marry Well has blog posts for support, ice breaker questions for conversational starters, and profiles structured similar to Facebook with status updates and wall posts as a way for members to interact.
 And, at $5.99 a month or $14.99 for a 3-month subscription, it’s hardly a financial gamble.
 We like a lot of the things we see on the site.

 However, while Marry Well has potential, there are some problems.

 For starters, it simply does not have the numbers yet.
 A search for guys ages 25-35 in a 300-mile radius from DFW resulted in less than 100 profiles.
 The same search for females ages 25-35 in a 300-mile radius from DFW only resulted in less than 250 profiles.
 A search on other sites would net in the thousands, so that is hardly a small discrepancy.